niallobrien/laravel4-template/readme.md

 dd() is no longer available in L4, so I've included [Kint](https://github.com/raveren/kint) which is a great degugging helper.

+For running tests, [PHPunit](https://github.com/sebastianbergmann/phpunit/) is required, so I've added it to dev.
+To install, run:

+		php composer.phar install --dev

+Then within your project directory, run 'phpunit' (without quotes) to run the example tests included with L4.
+See the [Unit testing L4 docs](http://four.laravel.com/docs/testing) for more info.

 ### Contributing To Laravel

 **All issues and pull requests should be filed on the [laravel/framework](http://github.com/laravel/framework) repository.**